hotschedules/slate/source/includes/publishingapps.md

 ###Example package.json for Mobile Applications
 By Clicking on HS Template you get a package.zip file that is downloaded to your desktop that contains the following:

-- **"location":"S3" & "storage":"s3"**

-	Add to your settings section of your package.json, "location":"S3" and "storage":"s3" to publish your app to the platform which is the preferred location.

 - **index.html**